dominicstop/react-native-ios-navigator/README.md

 #### Pushing Routes

 Via the navigation object, you can send commands to the navigator.
+In other words, you can control the navigator via the navigation object.

-For example, you can push a route into the navigation stack using the "push" command:
+ For example, you can push a new route into the navigation stack using the "push" command:

 ```javascript
 // The push command accepts an object...